 Selecting other electives:

-In addition to the Biostatistics and Great Experiments courses, students take three true electives.
+In addition to the Biostatistics and Great Experiments courses, students take two true electives.
 These may be chosen from among courses offered through NUIN, the department of the student’s advisor, DGP, IBiS, or other departments.
 Electives should be chosen in consultation with the advisor and/or the Student Advising Committee, but most importantly, should be chosen because they are relevant to the student’s thesis research.

 Responsible Conduct of Research (RCR) course requirement: